plofknaapje/data-challenge-kartel/Final-code-implementation/README.md

 This creates a nice overview of the distribution of the sentiment.

 # Sentiment_Lexicon.py
-This code creates lexicons of words which appear in positive/negative tweets.
+This code creates lexicons of words which appear in positive and negative tweets.
-This is done by using dictionaries and with keys as words (in tweets) and values as the number of time a certain word appears.
+This is done by using dictionaries  with keys as words (in tweets) and values as the number of time a certain word appears in the negative or positive tweets.
+The tweets that are analyzed are incoming tweets from American Airlines.

 # volume.py
 This code creates 2 heatmaps: 1 for incoming volume and 1 for outgoing volume (sorted by date)